wp-plugins/emp-song-selector/readme.txt

 == Installation ==
 1. Copy the plugin to /wp-content/plugins/
 2. Activate the plugin.
+3. Download MP3 Tag Tools http://www.mp3tag.de/en/download.html to make a CSV of your music library
-3. Upload your song list in CSV file format
+4. Upload your song list in CSV file format
-4. Insert the short code [song-selector]
+5. Insert the short code [song-selector]
-5. Select your 'Print Version' songs for the PDF print/download
+6. Select your 'Print Version' songs for the PDF print/download

 == Changelog ==